benmccallum/BulkExtensionManager/README.md

 ![Screenshot](https://raw.githubusercontent.com/benmccallum/BulkExtensionManager/master/artifacts/screenshot.png)

-The first item in the menu is `Export`, which does as you'd expect, allowing you to export a file to disk of your currently installed extensions.
+Exporting let's you write a file to disk of your currently installed extensions, which can be imported elsewhere using the `Import` menu option.

-The second item in the menu is the `Import`, which does the inverse, allowing you to import a list from file and install in one operation any missing extensions.
+An import will install any extensions you don't already have.

 Not all extensions are supported.
 Only the ones that can be auto installed on import, which excludes: